prithvirajkadiyala/prithvirajkadiyala.github.io/README.md

-# prithvirajkadiyala.github.io
-Website to advertise myself to potential employers
+This is a Resume based Profile for myself in order to advertise myself to the recruiters.